Tread School: Choosing the Right Tires

 Although traction is a function of tread design as well as materials, the specific testing procedure used by the UTQGS reveals most about the materials.
 The UTQGS traction test does not evaluate braking on dry surfaces, cornering on dry surfaces, cornering on wet surfaces, or high-speed hydroplaning resistance—important aspects of safety.
 Even for what they do test, UTQGS ratings are not as discriminating as you’d wish.
 Almost all tires on the market today are graded AA or A, and very few are graded B or C.

-Testing periodically performed by Consumer Reports on a variety of popular tires provides information on a much wider range of issues—braking on dry, wet, and icy surfaces; snow traction; emergency handling (maneuvering around a set of cones that simulate a child running into the street); and ability to resist hydroplaning on standing water, which can impede stopping or steering.
+The testing periodically performed by Consumer Reports provides information on a much wider range of issues—braking on dry, wet, and icy surfaces; snow traction; emergency handling; and ability to resist hydroplaning on standing water.

 Tire Rack also performs traction and handling tests of some tires it sells, typically comparing three manufacturers’ competing tire lines with one another.
 The results are reported using an aggregate scoring system for “real-world road ride” comparisons as well as reports on braking distances.
 The site’s editors and testers also report their own subjective experiences during testing.